Document issued on March 12, 2014

 This document supersedes the guidance by the same title issued May 7, 2008.

 Expiration Date: 10/31/2016

 See additional PRA statement in Section 4 of this guidance.

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (1143) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1143 to identify the guidance you are requesting.

 Table of Contents

 - CLIA Waiver Protocols and Applications

 Administrative Procedures for CLIA Categorization - Guidance for Industry and Food and Drug Administration Staff